 Highmark then moved for fees under section 285 for fee-shifting.
 The District Court granted Highmark’s motion.
 The court reasoned that Allcare had engaged in a pattern of “vexatious” and “deceitful” conduct throughout the litigation.
 The district court awarded the Highmark attorney’s fees together with other damages.

-Allcare moved to Supreme Court against the judgment to which the Court partly agreed to.
-It affirmed the District Court’s exceptional-case determination with respect to the allegations that Highmark’s system infringed one claim of the ’105 patent, but reversed the determination with respect to another claim of the patent.
+Allcare moved to Supreme Court against the judgment to which the Court partly agreed.
+It affirmed the District Court’s exceptional-case determination with respect to the allegations that Highmark’s system infringed one claim of the ’105 patent but reversed the determination with respect to another claim of the patent.
 In reversing the exceptional-case determination as to one claim, the court reviewed it de novo.
-The court held that because the question whether litigation is ‘objectively baseless’ under Brooks Furniture ‘is a question of law based on underlying mixed questions of law and fact,’ an objective-baselessness determination is reviewed on appeal de novo and ‘without deference.’
+The court held that because the question of whether litigation is ‘objectively baseless’ under Brooks Furniture ‘is a question of law based on underlying mixed questions of law and fact,’ an objective-baselessness determination is reviewed on appeal de novo and ‘without deference.’
 It then determined, contrary to the judgment of the District Court that ‘Allcare’s argument’ as to claim construction was not ‘so unreasonable that no reasonable litigant could believe it would succeed.’

 Both the issues were to be decided regarding the attorney’s fee in which the prevailing parties (Octane and Highmark respectively) in the respective cases demanded the fee-shifting towards the losing parties.
-The court looked into the issue of law and upon the due consideration sent it back to the district court for reconsideration of the issue by instructing that the court should not decide on the basis of Brooks Furniture case, but take more subjective approach.
-Thus, the present stand (as against decision of Brooks Furniture case) of the US Court is toward fee-shifting is more liberal and subjective.
+The court looked into the issue of law and upon the due consideration sent it back to the district court for reconsideration of the issue by instructing that the court should not decide on the basis of the Brooks Furniture case, but take a more subjective approach.
+Thus, the present stand (as against the decision of Brooks Furniture case) of the US Court is toward fee-shifting is more liberal and subjective.

 Although there is another angle to this judgment that now that the fee-shifting is to be considered subjectively, the patent holders may restrain themselves from bringing suits even for their legitimate claims since it is never sure that the courts will be in their favor.
-Each case will have different notion and different courts may decide the same case differently, giving different justification for their subjective interpretation of the case.
-Therefore, these decisions of the US Supreme Court, on one hand will restrict frivolous patent lawsuits; on the other hand, it may encourage ‘patent trolls’ to strike more settlements and licensing than ever.
+Each case will have a different notions and different courts may decide the same case differently, giving different justification for their subjective interpretation of the case.
+Therefore, these decisions of the US Supreme Court, on one hand, will restrict frivolous patent lawsuits; on the other hand, it may encourage ‘patent trolls’ to strike more settlements and licensing than ever.